joed7/Python/varaible.md

 The operand to the left of the = operator is the name of the variable and the operand to the right of the = operator is the value stored in the variable

   __Data Type__
 The data stored in memory can be of many types.
-For example, a person's name is a string, his age is a number, all the languages he knows a lsitetc.
+For example, a person's name is a string, his age is a number, all the languages he knows is a list.
 Python has various standard data types that are used to define the operations possible on them and the storage method for each of them.

 Python has five standard data types −
 * __Numbers__